We may earn affiliate commissions for the recommended products. Learn more.

 Is iRestore safe?

-The recommendation to avoid caps refers to a few iRestore reviews that have mentioned side effects related to malignant scalp lesions.
+Yes, generally, iRestore devices are totally safe to use.
+However, the recommendation to avoid caps refers to a few iRestore reviews that have mentioned side effects related to malignant scalp lesions.
 Even if research indicates that LLLT/PBM devices may be safe for the majority of individuals, it’s best to consult your doctor.

 Ocular exposure is another common concern among users, but all 3 iRestore caps include several eye safety sensors.
 These prevent the device’s lasers and LEDs from turning on until the cap is correctly placed on the head.
 However, independent testers have found these sensors easy to cover accidentally, so strapping on protective eyewear is recommended.